Blasman/mIRC-Twitch-Scripts/README.md

 * [mTwitch.Core.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.Core.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mTwitch.GroupChat.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.GroupChat.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mIRC SQLite](http://hawkee.com/scripts/11648275/): Extract the .zip file from this webpage to your mIRC directory.
-* [ankhbot.mrc](http://raw.githubusercontent.com/Blasman/mIRC-Twitch-Scripts/master/ankhbot.mrc) : right click this link and "save link as..." to your mIRC directory. **Before loading, be sure to read and edit the variables at the beginning of the script.**
+* [ankhbot.mrc](http://raw.githubusercontent.com/Blasman/mIRC-Twitch-Scripts/master/ankhbot.mrc) : right click this link and "save link as..." to your mIRC directory.

 ### Install Required Scripts
-First, edit and save the ankhbot.mrc script in a text editor, and read the info at the beginning of the script, and change the needed variables.
-Then, in mIRC, type in the following commands anywhere:
+In mIRC, type in the following commands anywhere.
+When loading the last script (ankhbot.mrc), you will have to enter some information into input boxes that will pop up:

 /load -rs JSONForMirc.mrc
 /load -rs mTwitch.Core.mrc